-January 22, 1991….The Saudi’s were told the Iraqi Army had invaded the Kuwaiti town of Wafra, the Iraqi infantry (Third Force, 1st Mechanized Division) were just 791 kilometers (491 miles) away from Saudi Arabia.
+On January 22, 1991, the Saudi Kingdom were told the Iraqi Army had invaded the Kuwaiti town of Wafra, the Iraqi infantry (Third Force, 1st Mechanized Division) were just 791 kilometers (491 miles) away from Saudi Arabia.
 However Russian recon planes dismissed the claims that the Iraqi military were close to invasion of the Kingdom.
 It didn’t deter the victorious and lean young Saudi, fresh off his latest accomplishment (a ten year battle against the Soviets)….
 Osama bin Mohammed bin Awad bin Laden (Osama Bin Laden) went directly into a meeting with the highest Saudi officials as they configured what to do about an impending Iraqi invasion headed by it’s authoritarian leader, Saddam Hussein.
 Bin Laden was fresh off his latest victorious battle, the Battle of Jaji, where the voracious Saudi constructed a compound for his Afghan fighters, wanting to finally dispose of the final remaining Soviet military and communist backed Afghan Army in the Patkia Province located in the capitol Gardez, Afghanistan an Eastern landscape.

 The battle lasted 54 days, which saw Bin Laden’s Mujaheddin army which was estimated from 50 members, to numbering “in the thousands”, having drawn recruits from the surrounding area.
 Major tribal leaders also participated, Gulbuddin Hekmatyar (Hizib-i-Islami), Jalaluddin Haqqani (Haqqani Network), Abdullah Azzam and Mohammed Anwar.
 The compound in which Bin Laden had built for the battle was the primary factor in winning the contest, it was named “The Lion’s Den” (al-Masada).
 Many of the notable Afghan’s took part in the conflict, Wael Juladin, Abu Hafs al-Masri (Mohammed Atef), Ennam Aranout, Abu Ubaihdah al-Banshiri.
 The daily reporting of the battle was chronicled by Jamal Khashoggi, for the Saudi publications Asharq al-Awsat and Al Majila.
 Khashoggi would be found murdered while visiting a Saudi consulate in Istanbul, Turkey on